azcastillo/covermymeds_project/README.md

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights and pictures of graphs can be found in the compressed file folder (see documentation above).

 **Part 1**: